tarwn/lessthandot-hugo/blogs/content/posts/2010-08-28-interesting-t-sql-problems.md

 			SELECT DISTINCT	', ' + x.Name
 			FROM		#Temp AS x
 			WHERE		x.Grp = s.Grp
-					AND x.Name &gt; s.Names
+					AND x.Name > s.Names
 			FOR XML		PATH('')
 		) AS f(Names)
-WHERE		s.Items &gt; 1
+WHERE		s.Items > 1

 SELECT		Chromosome,
 		FromNum,